The Bankrate promise

 Who qualifies as a part-time student?

-The U.S. Department of Education defines half-time students as those “only enrolled in half of the expected full-time course load.”
+The U.S. Department of Education defines half-time students as “only enrolled in half of the expected full-time course load.”
 However, some private student loan lenders may define part-time status differently.

 Since most college courses are worth three to four credits, this generally means taking three courses or fewer per semester to be considered a part-time student.